mhvk/screens/docs/background/multiple_screens.rst

 In the derivation above, the rays have to intersect the one dimensional lines on each screen.
 Physically, this corresponds to assuming the lensing structures have widths much smaller than their separations.
-In reality, where a ray goes through a lens will depend on the bending angle: very small angles are produced right on top of the lens and far away from it, while the largest bending angles occur where the electron column density gradient is steepest.
+In reality, where a ray crosses through a lens will depend on the bending angle: very small angles are produced right on top of the lens and far away from it, while the largest bending angles occur where the electron column density gradient is steepest.

-While the general bending-angle dependence of the location where a ray crosses the lens depends on the precise lens shape, and thus cannot be easily included, it turns out to be nearly trivial to include a linear expansion, where the angular location of the crossing point is given by,
+While the general bending-angle dependence of the crossing location depends on the precise lens shape, and thus cannot be easily included, it turns out to be nearly trivial to include a linear expansion, where the angular location of the crossing point is given by,

 .. math::
    :label: eq_position_with_gradient